 Plan Items and Item Definitions

 CMMN differentiates between plan items and plan item definitions.
 While plan items represent actual units of work that are enacted as part of the case, plan item definitions serve as the blueprint for how a plan item has to be enacted.
-This concept simplifies reuse of plan item definitions and furthermore enables dynamic planning such that additional items can be generated at runtime from a definition.
+This concept simplifies reuse of plan item definitions and furthermore enables dynamic planning so that additional items can be generated from a definition at runtime.

 As an example, consider the following fragment of a case definition:

 <planItem id="PlanItem_HumanTask_1" definitionRef="HumanTask_1" />

 <planItem id="PlanItem_HumanTask_2" definitionRef="HumanTask_1" />

 This model contains one plan item definition, namely the